-Graduates will be prepared to enter leadership positions in the financial industry and government where they will use their quantitative skills and creativity to provide innovative solutions and develop new or improved products and services.
+Graduates will be prepared to enter risk-management leadership positions in the financial industry and government where they will use their quantitative skills and creativity to provide innovative solutions and develop new or improved approaches to financial risk.

 3. General education requirements